Popular Cat Breeds

 Scottish Fold

 The Scottish fold cat is a sweet-tempered, short-haired breed with an unusual trait for which it is named: folded ears.
-The cat's small ears fold forward and downward, giving it a unique countenance that almost resembles an owl.
+The cat's small ears fold forward & downward, giving it a unique countenance that almost resembles an owl.
 The trait can be traced back to a barn cat in Scotland that carried the mutated gene that became the basis for the breed.
 Unfortunately, the gene for folded ears is also associated with a painful skeletal disorder.

 Bengal